genestack/user-tutorials/source/guide/pipelines-expression_arrays_include.rst

 1. **Gene List** — a file containing list of genes in .grp, .tsv, .txt, .xls formats.

-2. **Gene Expression Signature** — a list of genes with expression pattern represented by Log FC values that is specific to a phenotype such a cell type or disease according to statistical significance (p-value).
+2. **Gene Expression Signature** — a list of genes with expression pattern specific to a phenotype (cell type or disease) and represented by LogFC values.
 The gene expression signature files can be used for more accurate similarity comparisons.
 The Gene Expression Signatures can be imported in .tsv, .txt or .xls.

-Genes in the imported files can be using any standard identifier such as Ensembl or Entrez, or using gene names.
-Make sure that organism is specified in the metadata so that the right dictionary for species is used, because the same gene names can be used for different organism species.
+Genes in the imported files can be represented by any standard identifier such as Ensembl or Entrez, or by gene names.
+Make sure that organism is specified in the metadata so that the right dictionary for species is applied because the same gene names can be used for different organism species.
 Annotations can be also imported together with Gene list or Gene Expression Signature.

 3. **Differential Expression Statistics** — existing differential expression analysis results.

-Click **Get genes from file** button to select a file including the list of genes that will be used to find match for an input file input file.
+Click **Get genes from file** button to select a file including the list of genes that will be used to find a match for an input file.
 Gene list, Gene Expression Signature or Differential Expression Statistics file can be used.
 Then, pick up one or more genes which differential expression pattern you are interested in.

-The application compares the selected input to the existing transcriptomic patterns obtained for chemical compounds in different concentrations based on the genes .
+The application compares the selected input to the existing transcriptomic patterns obtained for chemical compounds in different concentrations based on the genes.
 For each contrast, it estimates the significance of similarity by calculating a p-value, and adjusted p-value for multiple hypothesis testing (FDR, False Discovery Rate).
 Specify **Max FDR** to filter out insignificant results (default value is 0,1).
-A gene is considered as differentially expressed if its FDR calculated in the differential expression analysis is lower that the user-specified Max FDR input.
+A gene is considered as differentially expressed if its FDR calculated in the differential expression analysis is lower than the user-specified MaxFDR.

 Depending on the input different similarity metrics are calculated:

 - *Gene signature* is compared to other imported gene signatures and sets of differentially expressed genes obtained with Test Differential Expression Analysis application.

-- For *a gene list* the application performs **Fisher’s hypergeometric test** between the input list against each gene signature and against each set of differentially expressed genes available on the platform.
+- For *a gene list*, the application performs **Fisher’s hypergeometric test** between the input list against each gene signature and against each set of differentially expressed genes available on the platform.
 The p-values calculated in these tests are then adjusted using the Benjamini-Hochberg correction FDR.

-- For *a gene expression signature* the application compares the Log FC values performing equivalence test, namely **Two One-Sided T-tests** (TOST), and **Pearson’s correlation**.
+- For *a gene expression signature*, the application compares the Log FC values performing equivalence test, namely **Two One-Sided T-tests** (TOST), and **Pearson’s correlation**.

 Furthermore, the application performs *compound search by similarity of chemical structures*.
 If a Chebi structure of a compound is available in metainfo for both the input and target files,